- What is a Pizzaiola?

 How to Empower Women in Pizza

-Now that we’ve seen what other women are doing in the pizza industry to bring equality, here’s what you can do not only to embrace them but to empower yourself to be a better pizza baker.
+Now that we’ve seen what other women are doing in the pizza industry to bring equality, here’s what you can do to embrace them and empower yourself to be a better pizza baker.

 Support Women in the Pizza Industry

 Start by visiting women-owned pizzerias in your area.